kevinyswong/kevinyswong.github.io/index.md

 dare he commit such a heinous offense as use language?
 What a groteque violation of good taste!
-But never mind the comforts of good taste—these ornaments irritate the eyes, spark a forest fire in the chest, burn down the soul's trees, and causes climate change in the lungs!
+But never mind the comforts of good taste—these ornaments irritate the eyes, spark a forest fire in the chest, burn down the soul's trees, and cause climate change in the lungs!
 They are certainly crimes against humanity!
 Call up the tribunal!
 We bring against him not the charges of thievery or arson or racketeering but of being a writer who uses words!
 To the courtroom with this ornamental novelist!
 Standing up in his own defense, the